UQComputingSociety/webdev-talk-2018/slides.md

 - Year?
 - Studying?
 - Coming to the hackathon next week?

+## Why Webdev
+- Personal sites
+- Job market
+- Hackathons
+- Kinda fun to play with, and you can get results fast

 # Letsa go!
 ## What Happens When You Type google.com